hlub/entrypoint/README.md

 as PID 1 and immediately spawns your command as a child process, taking care to properly handle and forward signals as they are received.
-You can always omit this functionality with `entrypoint --no-init --`, which skips all init system responsibilities and uses exec to run your actual command after other initializations.
+You can always omit this functionality with `entrypoint --no-init --`, which skips all init system responsibilities and uses [exec][exec] to run your actual command after other initializations.